minghai-jiang/biodiversity-app/public/markdown/tutorial.md

      6.2.2 <a href='#data/index/polygon'> for predefined polygons</a> <br/>
      6.2.3 <a href='#data/index/tile'> for standard tiles</a> <br/>
 7. <a href='#geometry'>**Acquiring geometries**</a><br/>
-    6.1 <a href='#geometry/polygon'>*Geometries for polygons*</a><br/>
-    6.2 <a href='#geometry/tile'>*Geometries for standard tiles*</a>
 8. <a href='#visual'>**Acquiring visualisations**</a>

 <a id='Ellipsis'></a>
-# Ellipsis Data
+# Ellipsis-Earth Data

-Ellipsis data is always connected to a map.
-When we refer to a map, we mean all available data and visualisations of a certain monitoring project.
+Ellipsis-Earth data is always connected to a map.
+When we refer to map, we mean a single montiroring project.
 Maps consist of multiple timestamps, each of which contain all data and visualisations of that map acquired at a certain period.

-## Standard tiles and custom polygons
+## Standard tiles and predefined polygons

 Ellipsis-Earth uses a large set of predefined standard tiles covering the entire globe.
-In fact we use the same covering into standard tiles as the webmercator projected open street map on zoomlevel 14.
+In fact the same  covering is used as the webmercator projected open street map on zoomlevel 14.
 A tile can be uniquely identified by a tile_x and tile_y, identifying the respectieve x and y positions on the map.

-On top of this specific custom polygons can be defined on maps.
-These can be everything from agricultural parcels or administrative districts.
-These polygons are grouped into layers, polygons in the same layer are of the same type (for example all provinces of a country would form a layer).
+On top of these standard tiles each map can have specific predined polygons.
+These can be everything from agricultural plots to administrative districts.
+These polygons are grouped into layers.
+Polygons in the same layer are of the same type (for example all provinces of a country would form a layer).

 ## Aggregation

 Data is always both aggregated to standard tiles as well as to predefined polygons.
+That is to say spectral indices and the areas of land cover types are always saved for all polygons and tiles.

 In case of predefined polygons the data is actually saved per tile per polygon.
 This means that in larger polygons you also have a sense of 'where' something occured.

 In case of land cover classes,  aggregations are made by taking the total surface area of each class within the aggregated region.
 In case of spectral indices, means are taken over the whole area.

 ## Map layers
-All timestamps consist of map layers.
+All timestamps of a map consist of map layers.
 Each layer contains a certain type of visualization of the timestamp.
 There are four types of layers:

 1.	**Images**: Visualizations of the raw satellite data, for example, RGB, false color or infrared.
-2.	**Indices**: Heatmaps of the indices.
+2.	**Indices**: Heatmaps of the spectral indices.
-3.	**Labels**: Maps in which each class has a certain color.
+3.	**Labels**: Maps in which each land cover type has a certain color.
-4.	**Changes**: Maps in which each pixel that underwent a certain change has a certain color.
+4.	**Changes**: Maps in which each pixel that underwent a certain type of change is colored red.

 ## Request types

 <a id='thedestination'></a>
 Ellipsis supports a large number of requests to our API.
 We categorise them in the following way:

-1. <a href='#login'>**account**</a>: All requests that gather information about what data is available.<br/>
+1. <a href='#login'>**account**</a>: All requests regarding accesing information.<br/>
-2. <a href='#metadata'>**metadata**</a>: All requests that gather information about what data is available.<br/>
+2. <a href='#metadata'>**metadata**</a>: All requests that gather information about what data is available in a certain map.<br/>
-3. <a href='#data/class'>**data/class**</a>: All requests that gather surface areas of classes<br/>
+3. <a href='#data/class'>**data/class**</a>: All requests that gather surface areas of land cover classes<br/>
 4. <a href='#data/index'>**data/index**</a>: All requests that gather mean spectral indices<br/>
-5. <a href='#geometry/polygon'>**geometries/polygon**</a>: All requests that gather mean spectral indices when restricted to a specific class.<br/>
-6. <a href='#geometry/tile'>**geometries/tile**</a>: All requests that retrieve PNG images.<br/>
-7. <a href='#visual'>**visual**</a>: All requests that collect the geometries of predefined polygons.<br/>
+5. <a href='#geometry'>**geometries**</a>: All requests for obtaining geometries of predefined polygons or tiles.
+6. <a href='#visual'>**visual**</a>: All requests for obtaining visualisations.<br/>

-This categorisation is reflected in the sections below.
+This categorisation is somewhat, but not completley, reflected in the sections below.

 <a id='setup'></a>
 # Setting things up
 ## Required packages

 We will be requiring the following python packages.
 The Requests package allows us to make post and get requests to the API.
-Pandas, Geopandas and raserio is meant to help us handling data comming from the API.
-Matplotlib helps us with handling images. the io package allows us to directly get a requested PNG or CSV as a Python object instead of saving it to our local disk first.
+Pandas, Matplotlib and Geopandas help us to interpret responses as sensible Python objects.The io package allows us to directly interpret a requested PNG, GeoJSON or CSV as a Python object instead of saving it to our local disk first.

 ```python